Antrikshy/ignr.py/README.md

 Lists all available .gitignore templates on gitignore.io.

-You can search the list using `grep`.

-    ignr -l | grep python
+### Search

+    ignr -s mac

+Searches for supplied query in list of available templates from gitignore.io, similar to using `grep`.

 ### Preview